 A dominant force in women's golf who combined powerful ball-striking with a fierce competitive will to claim Player of the Year honors three times.

-Beth Daniel arrived on the LPGA Tour with the confidence of an amateur champion and the game to back it up.
-Winning Rookie of the Year in 1979, she quickly established herself as one of the tour's longest and most aggressive hitters.
-Her breakthrough season in 1990 was a tour de force: she won seven times, including her lone major at the LPGA Championship, and dominated the money list.
-Daniel's career was marked by both sustained excellence and frustrating injuries, but her resilience always brought her back to the winner's circle.
-Known for her intensity and straightforward demeanor, she was a leader who helped elevate the tour's profile.
-Her legacy is that of a complete player whose technical prowess and mental toughness made her the one to beat for over a decade.
+Beth Daniel won Rookie of the Year on the LPGA Tour in 1979, arriving with the confidence of an amateur champion.
+She quickly became one of the tour's longest and most aggressive hitters.
+In 1990, she won seven times, including her lone major at the LPGA Championship, and dominated the money list.
+Injuries marked her career, but her resilience always brought her back to the winner's circle.
+Her intensity and straightforward demeanor made her a leader who helped elevate the tour's profile.

 1946–1964